Melissa Hortman, Minnesota lawmaker killed in targeted shootings, is remembered as devoted public servant

 Hortman also served as the Speaker Emerita of the Minnesota House.

 Hortman was elected to the Minnesota Legislature in 2004 and was in her 11th term.
-She is married and has two children.
+She and her husband leave behind two children.

 Last month, Hortman talked to WCCO in the lead-up to the potential special session where lawmakers finished up the budget.